Courage-1984/Dataset-Forge/docs/README_full.md

    ```
 6. Add `resdet.exe` to a folder in your PATH, or add its folder to your PATH.

+### Method 3: Windows (Windows pre-build binary)

+1. Extract the following files from `assets/resdet_windows.zip`:

+   - `resdet.exe`

+   (This is a prebuilt for 64-bit Windows that I compiled.)

+2. Add `resdet.exe` to a folder in your PATH, or add its folder to your PATH.

 ### Usage in Dataset Forge

 - The CLI will detect your platform and use the appropriate resdet binary.